OSHAYE/curriculum2016/year2/units/0-intro/README.md

 ##Scope
-Expectations set & Slack channel created | All advanced students will meet at a central location.
-An info session will be held by ScriptEd.
-Students will sign up for a Slack channel during this time.
+All advanced students will meet at a central location.
+At this event, students will learn about the expectations for the course, meet the larger Advanced Program student community, and be notified of their company placement.

 <br>